sr-networks/legalgenius/README.md

 # LegalGenius

 A comprehensive German legal research and question-answering system that provides AI-powered search capabilities over German federal laws, regulations, and court decisions.
+Features Elasticsearch-powered search with German language optimization and real-time reasoning traces.
 Available as both a modern web interface and command-line tool.

 ## Overview

 LegalGenius combines a comprehensive corpus of German legal documents with an intelligent search agent to help users find relevant legal information.
-The system uses a Model Context Protocol (MCP) server architecture with advanced search capabilities powered by ripgrep and natural language processing.
+The system uses a Model Context Protocol (MCP) server architecture with Elasticsearch-powered search capabilities optimized for German legal text processing and natural language understanding.

 ## Features